cloudflare/cloudflare-docs/content/magic-transit/_partials/_tunnel-health-checks.md

 ### ​Tunnel health checks

-Tunnel health checks monitor the status of the Generic Routing Encapsulation (GRE) and IPsec tunnels that route traffic from Cloudflare to your origin network.
-Magic Transit and Magic WAN rely on health checks to steer traffic to the best available routes.
+Tunnel health checks monitor the status of the Generic Routing Encapsulation (GRE) and IPsec tunnels that route traffic from Cloudflare to your origin network. $2 relies on health checks to steer traffic to the best available routes.

 During onboarding, you [specify the tunnel endpoints]($4) the tunnel probes originating from Cloudflare’s global network will target.